WICG/digital-goods/explainer.md

 }
 ```

 The `listPurchaseHistory` method allows a client to get a list of previous purchases by the user, regardless of current ownership state.
-Depending on the store support, this might be limited to a single purchase record per item.
+Depending on the underlying service provider support, this might be limited to a single purchase record per item.

 ## Full API interface